The Dieting Dilemma- How to Eat Right Despite Your Busy Schedule.

 Now that you have your compelling goal down, and you’re committed to getting to that goal, you’ll get your food journal out and schedule a week’s worth of meals.
 If you need some help with what you should be eating and how to schedule the meals, check out our dirty little book.

 I like to break the meal schedule up into 2 categories- “on- the- go meals” and regular meals.
-On- the- go meals would be the one’s you’re eating and need to head out soon (like breakfast for most people) , or are already out the door (in the car, or at work)
+On- the- go meals are quick and easy foods that would be the one’s you’re eating and need to head out soon (like breakfast for most people) , or are already out the door (in the car, or at work)

 Here Are 3 Tips to Help You Schedule Your Meals